AoxeTech/Aoxe.Extensions.Configuration/README.md

 ### 1.1.
 The parser is the core function but hasn't been defined to public, this design affects modularity and reuse

-Every configuration is base on its stream version with the same format, like JsonConfigurationProvider and JsonStreamConfigurationProvider etc. In the stream provider it use serializer to parse the structure stream into a Dictionary<string, string?>.
+Every configuration is base on its stream version with the same format, like JsonConfigurationProvider / JsonStreamConfigurationProvider and XmlConfigurationProvider / XmlStreamConfigurationProvider etc. In the stream provider it use serializer to parse the structure stream into a Dictionary<string, string?>.
 But in these offical configuration providers the parser classes or functions were defined to internal or pravite.

 ### 1.2.
 Other serializers